sanskrit/raw_etexts_english/blogs/manasataramgini/2020-01-12_the-asvin-s-and-rudra.md

 +++
-title = "The Aśvin-s andxa0Rudra"
+title = "The Aśvin-s and Rudra"

 +++
 The twin Aśvin-s and Rudra are both Indo-Aryan reflexes of two